 - (3a) Racial/ethnic heritage information and data are confidential.
-Information and data pertaining to one's racial and ethnic heritage are collected for compliance purposes with university policy and the U.S. Departments of Education and Labor Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99). - (3b) Student racial information is not available to individuals not employed by the University unless the student gives written permission.
+Information and data pertaining to one's racial and ethnic heritage are collected for compliance purposes with UW-Madison policy and the U.S. Departments of Education and Labor Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR 99). - (3b) Student racial information is not available to individuals not employed by the University unless the student gives written permission.
 Release of individual racial information is made to faculty and staff only by approval of the UW-Madison Chancellor or the Chancellor's designee.

-32.4(1) Utilization of OMA Services
+32.4(1) Utilization of OMA-HPL Services

-- (1a) OMA services are available to ALL students. - (1b) Students may directly contact OMA via phone, email, video conference, or inperson drop-in. - (1c) All students are encouraged to participate in OMA programming and events.
+- (1a) OMA-HPL faculty and staff are available to all students. - (1b) Any enrolled UW-SMPH student may directly contact OMA-HPL staff via phone, email, video conference, or in-person drop-in. - (1c) All students are encouraged to participate in OMA-HPL programming and events unless otherwise indicated as part of the mission-driven purpose.